thiagomarquesrocha/siameseQAT/README.md

 Jupyter notebook it is required to run the trainings.

-Create a file in the root named as "modelos", to save all model trained.
+Create a file in the root named as "modelos", to save all model trained, and "resultados", to save all model results.

 ### 2. PREPROCESSING